Debt Management

 If you have taken a large loan - especially a home loan - consider getting a loan protection insurance policy.
 This policy pays off your outstanding loan amount if you pass away.
 It protects your family from inheriting the burden of your debt.
 Many banks offer this at the time of loan disbursement

-Talk to FREED about protecting your family from debt
+Talk to FREED

 What Should Heirs Do Immediately After the Borrower's Death?